amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: ":"
 ```

 The component type is `secretstore.local.file`.
-The path to the secrets file is specified in the `secretsFile` metadata element.
+The `secretsFile` metadata element specifies the path to the secrets file.

 > [!IMPORTANT]
 > You can specify the path to the secrets file as an absolute path or a relative path.
 When using a relative path, you must specify it relative to the folder from where you will start the application.
 In this example, the `components` folder is a sub-folder of the folder that contains a .NET application.